Quantum computing through the lens of control: A tutorial introduction: Variational quantum algorithms

 One of the earliest VQAs was the VQE proposed by~\cite{peruzzo2014variational}.
 Its goal is to determine the smallest eigenvalue $E_\rmG$ of a given Hamiltonian $H$ (that is, a Hermitian matrix $H=H^\dagger$).
 The value $E_\rmG$ is commonly referred to as the \emph{ground state energy}, and its corresponding eigenvector $\ket{\psi_\rmG}$ as the \emph{ground state}.
 Mathematically, VQE aims at finding the minimal value of the optimization problem

 Finding $E_\rmG$ is a problem of fundamental importance, for example, in quantum chemistry, which has motivated its initial inception as well as several applications in this field, compare~\cite{peruzzo2014variational,kandala2017hardware,google2020hartree}.
-The facts that $2^n$ is extremely large for relevant problem sizes together with $H$ typically being indefinite make problem~\eqref{eq:vqe} a hard optimization problem.
+The fact that $H$ is of size $2^n\times2^n$ and, thus, extremely large for relevant problems makes~\eqref{eq:vqe} a hard optimization problem.

 VQE attempts to solve this problem by choosing a parameterized ansatz

 with a parameterized unitary matrix $U(\theta)$ as in~\eqref{eq:vqa_U_def} and some initial state $\ket{\psi}_0$.
 This improves the tractability of the problem, having only $N$ trainable parameters $\theta_j$, at the cost of a possibly limited expressivity of the parameterization.
 Note that, when choosing the observable $\calM=H$, the above parameterization directly reduces~\eqref{eq:vqe} to the VQA optimization problem~\eqref{eq:vqa_opt}.
 Key questions that arise in the context of VQE are the choice of parameterization $U(\theta)$, the classical optimization algorithm, as well as the mitigation of noise (see~\cite{tilly2022variational} for a recent survey).